gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Example**:
-Assume you want to upload an OCI image to your *Component Repository* with the *UploadLocalBlob* function with media type *application/vnd.oci.image.manifest.v1+json* and the *localBlobInfos* "name: test/monitoring", and get the *localAccessInfo*:
+Assume you want to upload an OCI image to your *Component Repository* with the *UploadLocalBlob* function with media type *application/vnd.oci.image.manifest.v1+json* and the *annotations* "name: test/monitoring", and get the *localAccessInfo*:

 ```
 localAccessInfo:
   digest: sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623
 ```

 Then the entry in the *Component Descriptor* might look as follows.
-It is up to you, if you add the localBlobInfos provided to the upload function and depends on the use case.
+It is up to you, if you add the annotations provided to the upload function and depends on the use case.

 ```